stowball/hucssley/README.md

 You could then add the `hucssley` class to a direct ancestor of your newly integrated component, or add it globally to the `<html>` element (although this could have unexpected side-effects if using the reset).

-If this still doesn't produce a high enough specificity bump, you can also use the `hu-bump-specificity($increase-to-specificity)` mixin to arbitrarily increase it further:
+If this still doesn’t produce a high enough specificity bump, you can also use the `hu-bump-specificity($increase-to-specificity)` mixin to arbitrarily increase it further:

 ```scss
 .hucssley {